-In this system, the building is divided into zones; let’s say in floors, or blocks, or eastern zone, western zone etc. Fire detectors are then marked by zones and connected to the control panel.
-When a fire breaks out, the system will indicate the zone in which is affected.
+In this system, the building divided into zones; let’s say in floors, or blocks, or eastern zone, western zone etc. Fire detectors marked by zones and connected to the control panel.
+When a fire breaks out the system indicates the zone which affected.
 Most commercial buildings have such alarm systems.

 Addressable Commercial Fire Alarm Systems

 Every fire detecting device and alarm allocated a distinct address, unique from all the rest.
 This way, you can be able to detect the exact location of the fire outbreak.
 This addressing system also allows you to monitor the state of every individual device in the system.
 Also, you can detect faulty detectors and alarms on the control panel, and fix them.
 These commercial fire alarm systems also allow you to switch specific alarms from automation to manual management.
 This enables you to reduce false alarms.
 It is all these features that have made this system to commonly referred to as the intelligent system.

 This is a system that borrows elements from both the conventional and addressable systems.
 Also, it maintains the zoning system where the building divided into different fire zones, while at the same time having an addressable system to pinpoint the exact location of the fire.
 This is a more customized system that often built to suit the specific needs of a building.

 Apart from these basic designs, commercial fire alarm systems packed with enhanced features that make it easier to detect fires and evacuate people from the building.
 The new features utilize new innovations and current networking technology to provide buildings with the protection they need.
 Below some of the features included in commercial fire alarm systems.

 Air Sampling-Type Smoke Detection